Chicago Public Library

 The Records of Bethel New Life consist of more than 20 sets of original material and two supplements.
 The majority of the documents were donated or loaned to "Looking Backward…" by Bethel New Life for archival acquisition or copying.
 Included among those materials were 221 photographs, ½ linear foot of manuscript material, nine oral histories on videotape, and 14 interviews on audiotape.

-The core of the collection, and its most "historic" component, are the photographs.
+The photographs make up the core of the collection.
 These images cover a century of photography from tintypes to color snapshots.
-They record a wide range of African American history on the West Side of Chicago and include images of individuals, families, churches, and businesses.
+They record a wide range of African American history on the West Side of Chicago and include images of individuals, families, religious institutions, and businesses.
 Most of the photographs were taken in Chicago, but many illustrate Black families from the South who later relocated in Chicago.
 There are photos of former slaves (photo #5.11 and 15.12); an evangelist active in Underground Railroad work (#8.44); African American policemen, including those employed at the World's Columbian Exposition (#5.9, 8.4, 8.6, 8.13, and 8.43); African American military units in the Spanish American War (#8.1, 8.17-8.18, 8.20-8.21, and 8.27); and famous people such as Martin Luther King Jr. (#4.3-4.4), Mahalia Jackson (#12.6-12.7, 12.13-12.14) and Langston Hughes (#15.2).
 See below for a listing of the photographs.
 A photograph index by subject also follows the Box and Folder Inventory.

-The photographs and manuscript material are arranged in accordance with the series divisions common to most of the Neighborhood History Research Collections, specifically: Biographical (Portraits/Family Photographs for photos), Business, Churches, Clubs and Organizations, Residences (photographs only), and Wartime Activities (photos only).
+The photographs and manuscript material are arranged in accordance with the series divisions common to most of the Neighborhood History Research Collections, specifically: Biographical (Portraits/Family Photographs for photos), Business, Religious Institutions, Clubs and Organizations, Residences (photographs only), and Wartime Activities (photos only).

 The accession numbers of the photographs do not follow consecutively.
 There will seem to be several numbers missing.
 Bethel assigned accession numbers to photos and manuscripts; these formats are now separated and the accession numbers for the manuscript material has been ignored in the current organizational scheme.
 The Bethel Accession Register (Oversize Folder 1) contains the complete and original listing of all material in this collection.